scrunglebunky/SavingYup/README.md

             - THIS ONE IS ALSO LAME
             - IT SHOULD JUST BE PASSED THE PLAYER CLASS AND DRAW IMAGES AND MAKE EMBLEMS
             - Change the images too
+            - actually this is just going to become a menu sprite like the other ones
 - However, I will not be doing this right now.
 The game will stay in this unfinished, technically-playable state for another week or so now.

+# DOCUMENTING WHAT I'VE BEEN DOING
+## ENEMY/BG UNLOCKING
+- World data no longer exists
+- The gameplay assets only have lists of unlocked enemies/BGs/start patterns
+- This is handled through a class filled with static methods known as Info
+## MENU ASSETS
+- I got rid of a majority of the "states" and replaced them with "MENU" assets
+- These "menu" assets are pygame.sprite.Sprite(s) that handle everything themselves and leave the play state to just hold them
+- Doing this, the amount of needed states has been dropped down to just Title and Play.
+- advance, gameover, gameplay, lore, options, pause, and shop are all menu assets, handled entirely through playstate
+## BOSSES